omondi8399/MetroFundr/README.md

-# Build and Deploy a Web3 Crowdfunding Platform
+# Built and Deployed a Web3 Crowdfunding Platform